 Technology

-District 91 students learn in a 1:1 environment, which means every student has dedicated access to a device at all times.
-Our youngest learners (Pre-K and Kindergarten) utilize iPads in the classroom, with access to a Chromebook, if the need to connect to the classroom remotely (via Zoom, Google Meet) should be necessary.
-Students in grades 1-8 are provided Chromebooks, with those in grades 3-8 taking their Chromebooks home at dismissal.
+District 91 students engage in learning in a 1:1 environment, which means every student has dedicated access to a device at all times.
+Our youngest learners (Pre-K and Kindergarten) utilize iPads in the classroom, but also access to a Chromebook if the need to connect to the classroom remotely (Google Meet) should be necessary.
+Students in grades 1-8 are issued Chromebooks, with students in grades 3-8 expected to take their Chromebooks home at dismissal so they can be charged up and ready for the next day.

 Difference Between Innovative Instruction & Technology